Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 1822 Gold Capped Bust $5 Half Eagle is among the rarest U.S. gold coins in the world.

-Even though over 17,700 coins were originally struck, only three of these coins exist today!
-It’s because nearly all of theim have been melted in the past for their intrincis gold value.
-The Smithsonian Institute’s National Numismatic Collection houses two of the surviving 1822 Capped Bust $5 Half Eagles, with the single one remaining in private hands.
+Even though over 17,700 coins were originally struck, only three of these coins exist today.
+Because nearly all of them have been melted in the past for their intrinsic gold value.

 This third preserved $5 Half Eagle Gold Capped Bust is the most intriguing one.
 It’s the finest specimen of the three remaining coins as it carries an AU-50 grade from the Professional Coin Grading Service (PCGS).

 Carefully preserved, the coin has passed through only three collections over the past 115 years.
-Virgil Brand, Louis Eliasberg, and D. Brent Pogue have previously possessed coin.
-In March 2021, this coin sold for $8.4 million, setting a record for the U.S. minted gold coins sold at public auction.
+Virgil Brand, Louis Eliasberg, and D. Brent Pogue have previously possessed this coin.
+In March 2021, this coin sold for $8.4 million, setting a record for the U.S. minted gold coins sold at public auctions.

 1870-S Indian Princess Head Gold $3 ($6,804,179)

-Namely, documents about the origin of this coin indicate that only one of these coins ever existed and that it was to be built into the foundation cornerstone of the San Francisco Mint building.
+But the price of the coin comes secondary to the mystery surrounding this special rare coin.
+Documents about the origin of this coin indicate only one of these coins ever existed.
+And it was to be built into the foundation cornerstone of the San Francisco Mint building.
 However, for some reason that never happened because this coin mysteriously resurfaced in the 1911 William H. Woodin sale.

 The 1870-S Indian Princess Head Gold coin was graded EF-40, meaning it’s in extremely fine condition.
 It has a pebbled appearance, suggesting that it was used in a key chain or as jewelry at some point.